Find an Orthodontist near you

 The day after getting braces

-Once your braces are fitted, you’ll need to make small changes to your day-to-day behaviour to make sure your treatment runs smoothly.
-Here are some of the habits you can start the day after your appointment so you’re not heading back to the chair sooner than your next appointment!
+Once your braces are fitted, you’ll need to make small changes to your day-to-day routine to make sure your treatment runs smoothly.

-You may experience some discomfort for up to a week as you adjust to your new braces.
-Make the adjustment period easier on yourself and take some over-the-counter pain relief like Paracetamol (eg Panadol) or Ibuprofen (eg Nurofen) at the first hint of aches or soreness.
+It’s a great idea to keep pain relief handy, as you may experience some discomfort for up to a week as you adjust to your new braces.
+If you start experience aches and soreness, then you can take some over-the-counter pain relief like paracetamol (e.g. Panadol) or ibuprofen (e.g. Nurofen).

 When do you start seeing changes with braces?